Avaiga/taipy/docs/manuals/gui/user_pages.md

     ```

 There are a very few exceptions to the `<|control_type|...|>` syntax, that are described
 in their respective documentation section.
-The most obvious exception being the
+The most obvious exception is the
-[`field`](controls/field.md) control, that can be created without even mentioning it's
+[`text`](viselements/text.md) control, that can be created without even mentioning it's
 type.

 ### HTML specifics